 |Preeclampsia Induced Ocular Change|

-Objective: Preeclampsia/eclampsia, the most common medical complication of pregnancy, can affect visual system as an end organ damage.
+Objectives: Preeclampsia/eclampsia, the most common medical complication of pregnancy, can affect visual system as an end organ damage.
 Visual symptoms occur in 25% of patients with severe preeclampsia and 50% of patients with eclampsia.
-Visual system may be affected by hypertensive retinopathy, exudative retinal detachment and cortical blindness.
+Visual system may be affected by hypertensive retinopathy, exudative retinal detachment, and cortical blindness.

-Method: A literature search was conducted using MEDLINE, EMBASE and Cochrane library until April 2017 in the followinglanguages: English and Persian.
-In Additionally, extensive literature search using the Persian databases.
-Also, the cited references in published articles were also manually reviewed for relevant results.
+Methods: A literature search was conducted using MEDLINE, EMBASE, and Cochrane library until April 2017 in English and Persian.
+Additionally, extensive literature was searched using the Persian databases.
+Moreover, the cited references in the published articles were manually reviewed for relevant results.

-Results: The visual prognosis for ocular involvement is excellent in most cases because of its nature and high rate of spontaneous recovery, which occurs in few weeks.
+Results: The visual prognosis for ocular involvement was excellent in most cases because of its nature and high rate of spontaneous recovery, which occurred in a few weeks.
 The fact that there is a correlation between ocular finding and placental vascular abnormality emphasized correct diagnosis and evaluation of pregnant patients with visual changes.
-This review describes the ocular involvement in pregnant patients with pre/eclampsia.
-The first aim is to discuss the pathophysiology and epidemiology of visual system involvement in pre/eclampsia.
-The second aim is to diagnosis the adverse effect in visual system as an end organ damage.
-Finally, in this review is discussed the ophthalmologic finding, controversial issue of the treatment and prognosis with preventive care and monitoring methods for patients follow up.
+This review described the ocular involvement in pregnant patients with preeclampsia/eclampsia.
+The first purpose of this study was to discuss the pathophysiology and epidemiology of visual system involvement in preeclampsia/eclampsia.
+The second one was to diagnose the adverse effect on visual system as a last organ damage.
+Finally, in this review, the ophthalmologic finding, controversial issue of the treatment and prognosis with preventive care were discussed and monitoring methods for patients were followed up.

-Conclusion:visual involvement is common in pregnant induced hypertension and retinal vascular changes are the most common ocular finding.
-It seems progression of these changes are sign of increasing severity of PIH and have correlated with fetal mortality, as a result these finding may be a guideline for prompt intervention as they may reflect similar ischemic vascular changes in the placenta.
-Although ocular involvement has a good prognosis in PIH but repeated observations, early diagnosis and prompt management are essential for both maternal and fetal ultimate outcomes.
+Conclusions: Visual involvement is common in pregnancy-induced hypertension and retinal vascular changes are the most common ocular findings.
+It seems that the progression of these changes is a sign of increasing severity of pregnancy induced hypertension (PIH) and has correlated with fetal mortality.
+As a result, these findings may be guideline for prompt intervention as they may reflect similar ischemic vascular changes in the placenta.
+Although ocular involvement has a good prognosis in PIH, repeated observations, early diagnosis, and prompt management are essential for both maternal and fetal ultimate outcomes.

 Cite By, Google Scholar